drubinstein/pokerl/content/docs/chapter-3/reading-asm.md

 ## My Strategy for Reading Disassembly

-With this I had a strategy for navigating the Pokemon Red disassembly.
+With this I had a strategy for navigating the Pokémon Red disassembly.

 1. Search the disassembly or symbol table for key words related to what you want to obtain information for, e.g., "cut," "StartMenu", "HealingMachine."
 If you know of a location, you can go straight to the location's `scripts` or `map_header` file.
 2. Find relevant scripts in the disassembly.